gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

 ## Non-banked cartridges
 Cartridges with no MBC controller are non-banked, they have 32K bytes of fixed ROM space and no switchable banks.
-For these cartridges the ROM space between `0000h and 7FFFh` can be treated as a single large bank of 32K bytes, or as two contiguous banks of 16K bytes in Bank 0 at `0000h - 3FFFh` and Bank 1 at `4000h to 7FFFh`.
+For these cartridges the ROM space between `0000h and 7FFFh` can be treated as a single large bank of 32K bytes, or as two contiguous banks of 16K bytes in Bank `0` at `0000h - 3FFFh` and Bank `1` at `4000h to 7FFFh`.

 ## MBC Banked cartridges (Memory Bank Controllers)
 @anchor MBC
 @anchor MBCS
 Cartridges with MBCs allow the the Game Boy to work with ROMS up to 8MB in size and with RAM up to 128kB.
 Each bank is 16K Bytes.
+The following are _usually_ true, with some exceptions:
-  - Bank 0 of the ROM is located in the region at `0000h - 3FFFh`.
-It is _usually_ fixed (non-banked) and cannot be switched out for another bank.
+  - Bank `0` of the ROM is located in the region at `0000h - 3FFFh`.
+It is fixed (non-banked) and cannot be switched out for another bank.
-  - The higher region at `4000h to 7FFFh` is used for switching between different ROM banks.
+  - Banks `1 ..
+N` can be switched into the upper region at `4000h - 7FFFh`.
+The upper limit for `N` is determined by the MBC used and available cartridge space.
+  - It is not necessary to manually assign Bank `0` for source files, that will happen by default if no bank is specified.

 See the @ref Pandocs for more details about the individual MBCs and their capabilities.

+### Bank 0 Size Limit and Overlows When Using MBCs
+When using MBCs and bank switching the space used in the lower fixed Bank `0` **must be <= 16K bytes**.
+Otherwise it's data will overflow into Bank `1` and may be overwriten or overwrite other data, and can get switched out when banks are changed.

+See the @ref faq_bank_overflow_errors "FAQ entry about bank overflow errors".

+### Conserving Bank 0 for Important Functions and Data
+When using MBCs, Bank `0` is the only bank which is always active and it's code can run regardless of what other banks are active.
+This means it is a limited resource and should be prioritized for data and functions which must be accessible regardless of which bank is currently active.

 # Working with Banks